Sports in Canada: Tennis

-Another notable men's player is Daniel Nestor, who never broke into the top 50 in singles but was one of the greatest doubles players in history.
+Another notable men's player is Daniel Nestor, born in the former Yugoslavia but raised from early childhood in Toronto, who never broke into the top 50 in singles but was one of the greatest doubles players in history.
 During his long professional career (1991–2018), he won 91 ATP doubles titles (trailing only the Bryan brothers) and 12 Grand Slam men's doubles events, an Olympic gold medal in men's doubles in 2000 with Sébastien Lareau, and four titles at the ATP Finals.
 He was also the first men's player to win all Slam and Masters events, the ATP Finals, and an Olympic gold medal.

 In recent women's tennis, Bianca Andreescu won the 2019 Rogers Cup in Toronto, where she defeated two current top-ten players in Kiki Bertens and Karolína Plíšková.
 In the final, Serena Williams experienced back spasms and was forced to retire while down 1–3 in the first set.
 This gave Bianca her second WTA title, and a new career-high ranking of 14.
 With the three top-ten wins at the tournament, she won her first seven matches against top-ten opponents.
 At the US Open, she reached her maiden Grand Slam final, where she defeated Serena Williams, becoming the first Canadian representing Canada to win a Grand Slam singles title.

 The largest tennis tournament held in Canada is the Canadian Open, also known as Rogers Cup, and is the second-oldest tournament in all of tennis (behind only Wimbledon).
 The Canadian Open's men's competition is a Masters 1000 event on the ATP tour.
 The women's competition is a WTA 1000 event on the Women's Tennis Association (WTA) tour.
 The competition is played on hard courts.
 The events alternate from year to year between the cities of Montreal and Toronto.
 Since 1980 in odd-numbered years the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.
 Before 2011, they were held during separate weeks in the July–August period; now the two competitions are held during the same week in August.
 The Toronto tournament is held at the Aviva Centre and the Montreal tournament is held at the IGA Stadium.